rekhadivay/Statistical_Modelling-_Python_lhl/README.md

 ## Future Goals

- if i have extra time, I'd gather more data from the API.
+ If i have extra time, I'd gather more data from the API.
  The current model lacks depth as it has low accuracy in fitting, and I believe incorporating more variables would enhance its performance.
 This way, we can extract more meaningful insights.